-Turkish Prime Minister Binali Yildirim accused the pro-Kurdish opposition Peoples' Democratic Party (HDP) of funding terrorism and warned anyone harming the nation would pay a price.
+Turkish Prime Minister Binali Yildirim has accused the pro-Kurdish opposition Peoples' Democratic Party (HDP) of funding terrorism and warned that anyone harming the nation would pay a price.

 The comments came on Sunday, two days after the HDP's leaders were arrested by Turkish police on terrorism-related charges.